ShZil/network-utilities/Scanner/README.md

 He also said I could check the MAC addresses, maybe they're all from the same source?
 Or maybe it's generating random MACs?
 I tried using a dictionary, but because of key-uniqueness, I could not see duplicate MACs (or IPs if I use them as the key).
 Therefore, I had to use a `list[tuple[str(MAC), str(IP)]]`.
 This seems... not extensible.
 So, a custom class is probably the way.

+[23:14] Maybe add a Virtual Network option, where you define the ipconfig screen manually, and can place some entities with handpicked values -- to test the maths (like numbers of possible IPv4s in subnet).